Benign (Non-Cancerous) Brain Tumors

 - Surgery is the most common treatment for removing benign brain tumors.
 The goal is to remove as much of the tumor as possible without hurting any healthy brain tissue.
 In some cases, only part of the tumor can be safely removed.

 - Radiation is commonly used if all of the tumor was removed with surgery or if it cannot be removed.
 Radiation can help shrink the tumor.
 Benign tumors do not usually come back after surgery, but if they do radiation can be used.

 If your tumor is small and isn’t causing symptoms your provider may suggest a watch-and-wait approach.
 If your provider sees that the tumor is getting bigger or you are having symptoms they may decide to treat it.
 Some tumors never need treatment.

 Benign brain tumors and their treatments can affect your daily life.
 You can have trouble with vision, speech, walking, etc., depending on where your tumor is or was.
 These problems may not go away after treatment.
 Many people can get back to normal activities over time.
 You may need to work with physical, occupational, or speech therapy to resume function.
 You may also need to see specialists that help with other needs such as hearing and vision.

 Recurrence & Follow-Up Care

-Some benign brain tumors can come back after treatment (recur).
-It is important to work with your treatment team and to follow their plan for follow-up care.
+Some benign brain tumors can come back after treatment, this is called recurrence.
+It is important to continue your follow-up care plan.
 Follow-up care can include imaging (MRI), blood work, and physical examinations.
 Be sure to talk to your provider about any new or worsening symptoms.